RC2208/My_Movie_Rec_System/README.md

 - The ML part was the easy part for me.
 What I didn’t know was how to display the results of the algorithm or build a UI around it.
 So, I searched up different ways to display the colab file results in a website.
 One way was through the streamlit API, but I wasn’t able to install it in my system properly and was getting a lot of errors thus I had to scrap the idea and once again start the search.
 - There were 2 backend frameworks that worked on python i.e., Flask and Django.
 Both were new to me, but I chose to try and work with flask.
 I watched a few tutorial videos and got to know the workings of flask.
 - Since I already knew web development the rest of the parts were simpler.
 Still, I had to find out how to how to get posters, movie and cast details through the TMDB website and display the same in my website which was a tedious task.

+## Future Work
+- I could sort the movies in dataset alphabetically and apply binary search for faster search.
+- Display ratings and release year along with the recommended titles and poster of movies.
+- Add the latest movies in my dataset